askbuddie/NEA-bill-checker/README.md

 ## Installation

-First, install pip:
+1. First, install pip:

 ```
 sudo apt install python-pip
 ```

-Then, clone the repository with `git clone` and you are ready to go.
+2. Then, clone the repository with `git clone`.

 ```
 git clone https://github.com/askbuddie/NEA-bill-checker.git
 ```

-After cloning the repository, change the directory to ./NEA-bill-checker:
+3. After cloning the repository, change the directory to ./NEA-bill-checker:

 ```
 cd NEA-bill-checker
 ```

-Now, you should install the requirements.
+4. Now, you should install the requirements.

 ```
 pip install requests